Chapter Two: Taken By Surprise

 I hope he didn't take that wrong, she thought, mentally kicking herself.

 She nodded.
-That was, indeed, in the file she read on him.
+That was, indeed, noted quite prominently in his file.

 Wordlessly, he gestured towards the piano that sat across the room.

-She was surprised.
 His true passion was playing piano?
+That intrigued her.

-"Yes, that is what I truly love to do," he said, as if reading her mind.
-"I've been playing since I was a child."
+"I've been playing since I was a boy, and I think I'm pretty good at it," he went on.
 A moment.
 "I also sing.
 I've been singing bass for years now.
-If I wasn't stuck in my current occupation, I could make a career as a pianist, or perhaps a singer in operas.
-That is what I've always, truly wanted to do."
+I would love to try to make a career as a pianist, or perhaps a singer in operas.
+It would be a lot better than what I'm doing now."

 "Can I hear you play?" she asked before she could stop herself.

 A look of surprise crossed his features, momentarily, before he pressed the 'pause' button on his stereo remote, got to his feet and strode over to the piano.
 Taking a seat on the bench, he sat there for a few seconds before beginning to play.
-She couldn't help but watch over his shoulder; watch as his fingers flew expertly over the keyboard, never missing a note or hitting the wrong key, and it took her a moment to realize he was playing with no sheet music.
+She couldn't help but watch over his shoulder; watch as his fingers flew expertly over the keyboard, never missing a note or hitting the wrong key.
+As she watched, she soon realized that he was playing this long, complex piece with no sheet music.
 She didn't know what he was playing, but whatever it was, it was all from memory.

 He really has been at this for years.